June 8, 2020

-As your trusted financial partner, we want to help you prepare to apply for PPP loan forgiveness.
+As your trusted financial partner, we want to provide you with the resources and tools to help you request PPP loan forgiveness.

 We’ll continue to update this page as we receive guidance from the Small Business Administration (SBA) and Treasury Department and notify you via email when it is time to electronically submit your request for PPP loan forgiveness.Legislative Update:

 On June 5, 2020, the “Paycheck Protection Program Flexibility Act of 2020

 ” was signed into law.
 This act amends the CARES Act to modify certain provisions related to loan forgiveness

 .
 We encourage you to review the act